Skip to main content

 In less than 5 minutes, you can compare multiple home insurance quotes from Canada's top providers for free.
 Comparing rates online could save you hundreds of dollars.

-How to reduce your insurance risk and the chance of pool-related claims
+How can you reduce your risk and the chance of pool-related claims?

 Note: If you fail to follow the safety requirements, your insurance company could deny your claim.
 The same goes if you fail to inform your provider that you installed a pool.

-Make sure children are always supervised when in the pool.
+Make sure to supervise children when in the pool.
 If anyone chooses not to use the pool safely, get them out of the water.
 For instance, if your neighbours have a few too many drinks at the block party, get a little rowdy, and start a game of tag on the slippery deck, move the party inside as soon as possible.
-Create and post the rules of the pool to avoid any arguments with anyone.
+Create and post the pool rules to avoid arguments.
 You don’t need that liability headache.

-Finally, remember that insurance isn’t meant to replace run-of-the-mill maintenance tasks.
-During the summer, get rid of debris in the water, check chlorine levels and make sure toys aren’t stuck in the plumbing.
+Insurance does not replace run-of-the-mill maintenance tasks.
+During the summer, remove debris from the water, check chlorine levels, and make sure toys aren’t stuck in the plumbing.
 In the off-season, hire a professional to open and close the pool, as well as to check for cracks.

-How to keep your home insurance premiums affordable when you have a pool
+How can you lower your home insurance costs when you have a pool?

-If you’re eager to install a swimming pool this summer, make sure you review your options to keep your home insurance costs low.
+If you’re eager to install a swimming pool this summer, make sure you review your options to keep your home insurance costs affordable.
 Here are some tips:

 The bottom line

-A pool is so fun in the hot summer sun and can lead to many great memories for you, your friends, neighbours, and children.
+Installing a pool is a great way to make the most of the summer season and create memories with your loved ones.
 But it comes with added risks that increase your liability and likelihood of a claim.
-To protect yourself, review and upgrade your insurance policy to ensure it offers the right coverage amounts so that you can enjoy your pool worry-free.
-Happy swimming!
+To protect yourself, inform your insurance company if you plan to install a pool or purchase a property with one.
+Then review your coverage and upgrade your insurance policy to ensure it provides the right amount of coverage so you can enjoy your pool worry-free.

 Also read: